Technigo/project-portfolio/README.md

 - [x] The page should work well for people that use screen readers and keyboard navigation.
 - [x] The HTML code should validate in a validation tool.

-🔴 Red level
-- [ ] Optimize your website for sharing on social media using [og:tags.](https://css-tricks.com/essential-meta-tags-social-media/)

 ⚫ Black level
 - [x] Give your portfolio a custom domain and connect to your deployed site.
-[Read more.](https://docs.netlify.com/domains-https/custom-domains/)

 ***